 To visualize local program executions.

 The visualizations are computed within the context of your investigation.
 Therefore, not all three visualizations are present for all investigations.
-Visualization is available only if the context contains relevant information for it.
+A visualization is available only if the context contains relevant information for it.